-GENERAL INFORMATION Creation date 1993 Secretariat BSI (United Kingdom) Chairperson Mr. Steven Carter Secretary Ms. Sophie Erskine Scope equipment and software, human and mechanical aspects, integration technologies and system operational aspects.
-These standards may utilise other standards and technologies beyond the scope of TC310, such as machines, equipment, information technologies, multi-media capabilities, and multi-modal communications networks.
-Structure WG 1 Systems architecture Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:6291&cs=1CFCF 7BD7724745E1244888BF6EA45B75 STANDARDIZATION WORK Published standards 6 Projects 3 INTERNATIONAL MEMBERS AND NATIONAL INVOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement No (no registered delegate)
+GENERAL INFORMATION Creation date 1993 Secretariat BSI (United Kingdom) Chairperson Mr. Steven Carter Secretary Ms. Sophie Erskine Standardization in the field of automation systems and technologies and their application and integration to ensure the availability of the standards required by industry for design, sourcing, manufacturing and delivery, support, maintenance and disposal of products and their associated services.
+Areas of standardisation may include enterprise modelling and system architecture, information and its supporting systems, robotics for fixed and mobile robots in industrial and specific non-industrial environments, automation and control equipment and software, human and mechanical aspects, integration technologies and system operational aspects.
+These standards may utilise other standards and technologies beyond the scope of TC 310, such as machines, equipment, information technologies, multi-media capabilities, and multi-modal communications networks.
+Structure WG 1 Systems architecture Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:6291&cs=1CFCF 7BD7724745E1244888BF6EA45B75 STANDARDIZ/ ATION WORK Published standards 7 Projects 3 INTERNATIONAL MEMBERS A ND NATIONAL IN VOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (no registered delegate)